coleberkley/MovieConnect-Backend/README.md

 #### Update Profile
 - Endpoint: `/api/user/update/`
 - Method: PUT
-- Purpose:
+- Purpose: Updates the siged in user's profile.
-- Request Format: Provide user credentials (access token)
+- Request Format: Provide user credentials (access token).
+Provide fields in the request body for any of the following to be updated: `username, email, password, is_private'.
+Any partial combination is supported, doesn't have to be all 4 fields.
 - Response Format: 200 status if updated successfully or a 400 status if unsuccessful.
+- Extra Notes: The is_private should be a boolean.
+Up to you how to make this a frontend button.
+There can be a lot of reasons a 400 status is returned, like if the new email or username is already taken in the database.
+The response body should contain the corresponding type of error in a message.
+For simplicity we may just want to emit some 'unsuccessful' message on a 400 status response.

 #### Retrieve Friends List
 - Endpoint: `/api/friends/`